-- A business process model graphically shows who performs which activity - Each role that performs activities in a process has a lane a horizontal stripe (like a line in a swimming pool) - Each lane has the name of the role or organisation who performs the work - Sequence flows can cross boundaries of lanes
+- A business process model graphically shows who performs which activities. - Pools represent independent organisational units.
+A pool is a container for a business process. - Each participant that performs activities in a business process has a lane - a horizontal stripe like a lane in a swimming pool. - A lane can be a role, an organisational unit or a system.